-While the size and capabilities of the Scribner-Keeble Memorial Pipe Organ by Schantz pipe organ company at Duncan Memorial United Methodist Church are significantly larger and more capable than the pipe organs installed in many small and mid-size churches, it is modest in comparison to some of the very limited number of “show piece” pipe organs.
+While the size and capabilities of the Scribner-Keeble Memorial Pipe Organ by Schantz pipe organ company at Duncan Memorial United Methodist Church are significantly larger and more capable than pipe organs installed in many small and mid-size churches, it is a modest instrument in comparison to the very limited number of “show piece” pipe organs.
 Three of those relatively large “show pieces” include:

 The 55 rank Austrian built Rieger Pipe Organ located at the Church of the Holy Trinity, in New York City (installed in 1987).
-It is discussed in the Forward to the accompanying book of History Stories to accompany this companion recording;
+It is discussed in the Forward to the companion book of History Through 26 Huyms and Songs to this recording;

 The 79-rank, 3-manual, 4,413-pipe Albert Schweitzer Memorial Organ, built by Fratelli Ruffatti of Padua, Italy, with its U.S. installation at Spivey Hall, managed by Widener and Company.
 Spivey Hall is located on the Clayton State College campus in Morrow, GA, in suburban south metro Atlanta.
 (Clayton College is a fifteen-minute drive from Hartsfield-Jackson Atlanta International Airport and about twenty minutes from downtown Atlanta.
 The organ was installed in 1992, and the auditorium seats 492); and

-The 115 rank four manual Aeolian-Skinner sanctuary organ at National Presbyterian Church and Center (which is the third-largest pipe organ in Washington, D.C.
-First is National Cathederal).
+The 115 rank four manual Aeolian-Skinner sanctuary organ at National Presbyterian Church and Center, which is the third-largest pipe organ in Washington, D.C.
 The sanctuary seats 1,450.
-Numerous recordings of it have been made, including:
+Numerous recordings of that instrument have been made, including:

 The inaugural concert, April 1970 with Ernest Ligon, was recorded and sold by the church.(1)